mono/website/docs/faq/technical.md

 It will depend only if you are using a particular assembly (for example, for doing Gtk# based GUI applications).
 If you are just interested in Mono for implementing a 'Hello World Enterprise P2P Web Service', you will not need any GNOME components.

-### Do you plan to port Rhino to C#?

-Eto Demerzal has started a Rhino port to C#.

-### Has anyone succeeded in building a Mac version of the C# environment.
-If so can you explain how?

-Yes, Mono works on Linux/PPC and MacOS X (10.2 and 10.3)

 Reusing Existing Code
 ---------------------

-### What projects will you reuse or build upon?

- We want to get Mono in the hands of programmers soon.
-We are interested in reusing existing open source software.

-### Will I be able to use Microsoft SQL Server 2000 or will I need to switch to a specific Open Source Database.
+### Will I be able to use Microsoft SQL Server or will I need to switch to a specific Open Source Database.
 Will I need to recode?

 There is no need to rewrite your code as long as you keep using Microsoft SQL Server.
 If you want to use an open source database, you might need to make changes to your code.

 ### What do I need to watch out for when programming in VB.NET so that I'm sure to be able to run those apps on Linux?

 Not making any P/Invoke or DLL calls should and not using anything in the Microsoft namespaces should suffice.
 Also do not use any Methods/Classes marked as "This type/method supports the .NET Framework infrastructure and is not intended to be used directly from your code." even if you know what these classes/methods do.

 ### Will built-in reporting be supported for crystal reports?